 National Museum of Romanian history

-If you ask me, this place is better known for the statue in front, than for the actual exhibits.
 You will notice it for sure, passing by on Calea Victoriei, leaving the CEC building on the right side, you will be welcomed on the left by this statue of a guy holding a…well…dog, many might say.
-In fact, the statue is supposed to be none other than the Roman Emperor Trajan, holding in its arm the Lupa Capitolina.
+The statue is supposed to be none other than the Roman Emperor Trajan, holding in its arm the Lupa Capitolina.

 The Romanian Atheneum

-Don’t miss the most beautiful book shop in Bucharest
+Don’t miss the most beautiful bookshop in Bucharest

 Yes, you read that right.
-I am sending you to a book shop.
+I am sending you to a bookshop.
 But trust me, you won’t regret going here.

-Trust me when I say it, this is maybe the most beautiful book shop I’ve ever seen!
+Trust me when I say it, this is maybe the most beautiful bookshop I’ve ever seen!
 And it is for sure one of the most Instagrammable places in Bucharest.

 Casa Ceausescu